-How to Cool a House Without AC #2: Fans
+#2 Use Fans to Cool a House Without AC

 Okay, we know this one isn’t very original, but we’re betting some of these tips can still be useful.
-Here’s how to cool down your house without AC, using fans:
+Here’s how to use fans to cool down your house without AC:

 - Set your ceiling fans to turn counterclockwise.
 This will cause air to be pushed down and out, which then causes air to flow up along the walls.
 This moves the colder air that has collected towards the floor up into the occupied space.

 - Fans don’t cool rooms, they cool people.
 All fans do is redistribute the air in the room; the temperature doesn’t actually change.
 But you still feel cooler, because the air moving across your skin and causing perspiration to evaporate is creating a wind-chill effect.
-It’s the same reason that it feels colder outside when it’s windy.
-This is also why leaving a fan on in a room without people in it is pointless – turn it off and save the electricity instead.
+It’s the same reason why it feels colder outside when it’s windy.
+This is also why leaving a fan on in an empty room is pointless – turn it off and save the electricity instead.